Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 data collection, to:

-14.1.1 collect
+14.1.1 collect data on intolerance

-and religious affiliation of the victims;
+affiliation of victims;

 14.2 with regard to education, information and awareness raising,